-MM BIO-19: Burrowing Owl Protection Measures.
 No more than 14 days prior to the start of ground disturbance, a preconstruction survey for burrowing owls in conformance with the CDFW Staff Report on Burrowing Owl Mitigation (CDFW 2012) shall be completed within suitable habitat at every work area and within a 150-m buffer zone of each work area.
 Work areas will be resurveyed following periods of inactivity of 2 weeks or more.
-The applicant/owner shall submit the results of the preconstruction survey to BLM's Authorized Officer and CDFW.
+The applicant/owner shall submit the results of the preconstruction survey to BLM's Authorized Officer and the CEC.
 The applicant/owner shall also submit evidence of conformance with federal and state regulations regarding the protection of the burrowing owl by demonstrating compliance with the following: